Walt Disney World Statistics

 - There were over 225 million food dishes are served at last year’s Epcot Food & Wine Festival.

 - Epcot’s The Land Pavilion grows more than 30 tons of fruits and vegetables every year.
 The produce is then served at WDW restaurants.

-See our Epcot Secrets page for more interesting insights on this Disney theme park.
+See our Epcot Secrets and Best Epcot Restaurants pages for more interesting insights on this Disney theme park.

 Animal Kingdom Statistics